Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Revue block: add a direct link to the WordPress.com subscriber import page.

 #### Bug fixes
+- Backup: fix Backup submenu item not visible when the site has a VaultPress Backup plan but the VaultPress Backup plugin is not active.
+- Dashboard: do not register the VaultPress and Scan submenu items without having Backup/Scan state.
+- Dashboard: fix the price display and description for products with intro offers for the first month.
+- Dashboard: show Boost in My Plans dashboard when added to a site.
+- Infinite Scroll: fix an AMP related bug.
+- Modules: allow for deactivating multiple plugins when activating a module.
+- Related Posts: fix Related Posts options saving.
+- Reverts PR #27958 as it conflicts with the way WooCommerce updates submenus.
+- Sharing: do not include the sharing buttons in REST API responses.
-- Slidedhow: fix slideshow loading excessive dependencies on every page view.
+- Slideshow: fix slideshow loading excessive dependencies on every page view.
-- Masterbar: avoid PHP fatal on WoA sites due to a bad filter return.
+- Subscriptions: add a null check to a $post reference.
 - Twitter Timeline shortcode: remove jQuery dependency for non-admin pages, and add it for admin pages.

 --------